mccbryan3/ansible_workshop_files/docs/LECTURE1.2-MAIN.md

 When using variable files with ansible-playbook you will need to pass the vault password to the command.
 You can do this with a prompt using ```--ask-vault-pass``` or leverage a file or script to provide the password to the command using ```--vault-password-file```.
 If using a script the script should return only the vault password.

+In the next lab we will be configuring the Ansible Controller and in particular the working project directory for remote machine management...

 [Lab 1.2](/docs/LAB1.2-MAIN.md)